Intra-Bosnian Muslim War: Operation Tiger

 On 8 July 1994, troops under the command of General Dudaković blocked the French UNPROFOR battalion in Bihać, citing the infiltration of "Abdić’s terrorists" into the city.
 The situation escalated into reported explosions and intense firefights in the city centre.
 Radio Bihać broadcast accounts of a mutiny within the 5th Corps, arrests of Dudaković's officers, and battles between "rebels" and forces loyal to Izetbegović.

 By the end of the day, Radio Bihać reported that "rebels" had expelled Dudaković's soldiers from the village of Izačić, which was subsequently established as a base for a fictional 7th Brigade.
-In response, Abdić, believing in the legitimacy of the rebellion, dispatched truckloads of small arms, rocket launchers, and ammunition to support the supposed defectors.
+In response, Abdić, believing the rebellion legitimate, dispatched truckloads of small arms, rocket launchers, and ammunition to support the supposed defectors.
 The "rebels" further invited Abdić to Izačić for a victory celebration, but he declined and instead sent his counterintelligence officer and a liaison officer from the VRS.
 These envoys delivered additional supplies, including weaponry and ammunition.

 Subsequently, the "rebels" apprehended Abdić's envoys and their escort, seizing approximately 600 weapons, 100,000 rounds of ammunition, four tonnes of food, and four lorries.
 The operation, later revealed to be a tactical ruse, successfully combined elements of deception and execution.
 The staged "mutiny" was reinforced by simulated battles using blank cartridges, grenade explosions, and burning fires in Bihać.
 For Izetbegović, the operation "Tiger-Freedom-94" was considered a strategic victory with significant propaganda value, effectively serving as a public relations coup.

 However, in December 1994, Velika Kladuša was again under Abdić's control.
 The 5th Corps, bolstered by the Bosniak-Croat alliance formed under the Washington Agreement of 1994, broke through Serb lines surrounding Bihać, strengthening Sarajevo’s position in the region.